 The other weird monuments are for a snake, a bat, a rat, a fish, and a spider.
 The pieces are nothing if not stylish.

-You wonder what the original Imagineers were shooting for.
+Okay, even if we are not necessarily in the realm of fantasy, you still wonder what the original Imagineers were shooting for.
 In one of the Long-Forgotten threads at Micechat, someone argued that pieces like Freddie the Bat were inspired by Tim Burton's Nightmare Before Christmas, which would eventually take over the whole Mansion every Fall and Winter, of course.
 If you compare concept art for Freddie with typical NBC artwork, the similar look and feel is indeed striking.

 But the dating is against it.
 NBC was released the same year the pet cemetery was installed: 1993.
 Better to look elsewhere for inspiration for this fantastic and surreal streak.
 [Edit: But see new evidence below.]
 As a matter of fact, the original HM Imagineers did kick around some lunatic pet ideas for the HM.
 Ken Anderson toyed with having a man-eating octopus in a pit in the middle of a room in his 1957 Ghost House.
 Which is pretty . . . out there.